vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 Most problems can be resolved easily by following a simple process.
 Please do not skip these steps.

-There are two classes of problem:
+There are three classes of problem:

 ## Problem starting the ENSIME server

 1. fully compile your project
-1. update `ensime` for Emacs.
+1. update `ensime` for Emacs, `M-x list-packages RET U RET x`.
-1. update the server with `M-x ensime-server-update`.
+1. update the server with `M-x ensime-server-update` (or manually update the assembly jar)
 1. update your [build tool plugin](/build_tools).
-1. check the [tickets flagged as FAQ for Emacs](https://github.com/ensime/ensime-emacs/issues?labels=FAQ) and do a quick search.
-1. check the [tickets flagged as FAQ on the server](https://github.com/ensime/ensime-server/issues?labels=FAQ) and do a quick search.
 1. nuke old versions of ENSIME and restart Emacs:
    - `rm -rf ~/.ivy2/cache/org.ensime`
    - `rm -rf ~/.ivy2/local/`